vishnusoni2780/User-Auth-with-JWT-CRUDs/README.md

 - create a new react app in the repo folder and replace the 'src' and 'public' folder with the folder of this repo.
 - make sure you install all the required module and libraries.
 - Hurray! you are good to go.
 Play and debug the functionality in browser console and vsc console.

+# More To Do:
+- Implementing role based authorization.
+- User will able to see their role on Profile Dashboard.
+- Respective user will get his own added Item record only.
+- Admin user will get all the saved record from DB.